Analyzing Transformers in Embedding Space: Interpretability Experiments

 to capture if activated parameter vectors cover the main vocabulary items corresponding to the hidden state.

 We find the $m$ most active parameter vectors separately for FF keys ($K$), FF values ($V$), attention value \textit{subheads} ($\WV$) (see \S\ref{sec:theory}), and attention output subheads ($\WO$), where the activation of each parameter vector is determined by the vector's ``coefficient'' as follows.
 For a FF key-value pair $(k, v)$ the coefficient is $\sigma(q^\top k)$, where $q \in \mathbb{R}^d$ is an input to the FF module, and $\sigma$ is the FF non-linearity.
-For attention value-output subhead pairs $(v,o)$ the coefficient is $x^\top v$, where $x$ is the input to this component (for attention head $i$, the input is one of the rows of $A^i X$, see Eq.~\ref{eq:wvo_eq}).
+For attention, value-output subhead pairs $(v,o)$ the coefficient is $x^\top v$, where $x$ is the input to this component (for attention head $i$, the input is one of the rows of $A^i X$, see Eq.~\ref{eq:wvo_eq}).

 \paragraph{Results and Discussion} Figure \ref{fig:kv_vs_states} presents the $R_k$ score averaged across tokens per layer.
-As a baseline, we compare $R_k$ of the activated vectors $\{\hat{x}_i\}_{i=1}^{m}$ with the correctly-aligned hidden state $\hat{h}$ at the output of the relevant layer (blue bars) against the the $R_k$ when randomly sampling $\hat{h}_\text{rand}$ from the set of all hidden states (orange bars).
-We conclude that the representations in embedding space induced by activated parameter vector mirror, at least to some extent, the representations of the hidden states themselves.
-Appendix~\S\ref{appendix:weights_vs_logits} shows a variant of this experiment, where we compare activated parameters throughout GPT2-medium's layers to the last hidden state, which produces the logits used for prediction.
+As a baseline, we compare $R_k$ of the activated vectors $\{\hat{x}_i\}_{i=1}^{m}$ of the \textit{correctly-aligned} hidden state $\hat{h}$ at the output of the relevant layer (blue bars) against the $R_k$ when \textit{randomly sampling} $\hat{h}_\text{rand}$ from all the hidden states (orange bars).
+We conclude that representations in embedding space induced by activated parameter vector mirror, at least to some extent, the representations of the hidden states themselves.
+Appendix~\S\ref{appendix:weights_vs_logits} shows a variant of this experiment, where we compare activated parameters throughout GPT-2 medium's layers to the \textit{last} hidden state, which produces the logits used for prediction.